vadimonus/moodle-local_quickrenamequestioncategories/README.md

 Installation
 ------------
-Copy the quickrenamequestioncategories folder into your Moodle /local directory and visit your Admin Notification page to complete the installation.
+Copy the quickrenamecategories folder into your Moodle /question/bank directory and visit your Admin Notification page to complete the installation.

 Usage
 -----